Grzegorz’s career path illustrates the remarkable success that can be reaped when both the company and the professional thrive together.

 Here at Avenga, we’re all about sharing knowledge.
-Dawid Maksylewicz, Avenga Competence Center Leader, talks about building a community of programmers as well as about introducing children to the world of IT and stimulating creativity along with the ability of logical thinking.
+Dawid Maksylewicz, Avenga Competence Center Leader, talks about building a community of programmers as well as introducing children to the world of IT and stimulating creativity along with the ability of logical thinking.

 How long have you been working at Avenga and what do you do on a daily basis?

 I’ve been with Avenga since June 2016, which is almost 6 years now.
 You could say that I support the development of world medicine.
-I do this by designing and programming advanced IT solutions in Java for Avenga’s client from the pharmaceutical industry.
+I do this by designing and programming advanced IT solutions in Java for Avenga’s clients from the pharmaceutical industry.
 We implement fairly complex systems, and through our day-to-day work, we support scientists in the labs in San Francisco.